crashworks3d/Iron_Man_Servo/README.md

 [Thingiverse MK46 Iron Man Servo Kit](https://www.thingiverse.com/thing:4640029)

-**You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project:**
+**You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project.
+This Board comes pre-flashed with the Crashworks code installed.**

 **_A.L.I.S.H.A._ - Arduino nano Led & Integrated Servo Helmet Actuator for 3D Printed Helmets**